Your Fly Is Open

 Extraordinary Claims, Ordinary Evidence...

-2016-07-30 7 min read professionalism
+2016-07-30 7 min read Professionalism

 The phrase is attributed to Marcello Truzzi, founding co-chairman of the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP):